 Not surprisingly (at least to anybody who has worked with Big City advertising agencies), Lowe Roche, the Toronto ad agency that created that 2011 campaign, claims that it garnered “phenomenal results,” including a 20% increase in donations to the Heart and Stroke Foundation.

-When I contacted the Heart and Stroke Foundation last month about their newest heart failure = death and disability messaging, I was told that the poster – and others like this cheerful one on the right showing a man slumped on a park bench – were developed for their 2016 Report on the Health of Canadians: The Burden of Heart Failure.
-So far, HSF has not yet responded to my February 22 follow-up request asking who their target market is for these images/messages, and if they had anticipated the reaction of those actually living with heart failure upon seeing them.
+When I contacted the Heart and Stroke Foundation last month about their newest heart failure = death and disability messaging, I was told that the poster – and others like this cheerful one on the right showing a man slumped on a park bench, apparently waiting to die – were developed for their 2016 Report on the Health of Canadians: The Burden of Heart Failure.
+So far, HSF has not yet responded to my February 22nd follow-up request asking who their target market is for these images/messages, and if they had anticipated the reaction of those actually living with heart failure upon seeing them.

 This comprehensive HSF report is depressing to read.
 Speaking of which, only one paragraph about depression linked to a heart failure diagnosis is included in the 12-page report.
 (After eight full pages, however, the report does concede that “people can learn to live active, healthy lives” even with a heart failure diagnosis).